 Having had the misfortune to displease Napoleon, Chateaubriand was forced into exile from Paris.
-In August 1807, he bought the estate of the Vallée-aux-Loups, located in the hamlet of Aulnay.
-Chateaubriand undertook renovation work in the house, and settled there with his wife.
-At the Vallée-aux-Loups, he wrote a lot, but he also indulged his passion: gardening.
-He put his aspirations in harmony with his daily life and enjoyed creating the park of the Vallée-aux-Loups, guided by his memories and his travels.
+In August 1807, he bought the Vallée-aux-Loups estate in the hamlet of Aulnay.
+Chateaubriand had the house renovated, and moved in with his wife.
+At La Vallée-aux-Loups, he wrote a lot, but also indulged his passion for gardening.
+He thus reconciled his aspirations with his daily life, and enjoyed creating the park at Vallée-aux-Loups, guided by his memories and travels.

 In 1817, he met the beautiful Juliette Récamier.
 A prominent figure in the cultural life of the first half of the 19th century, famous throughout Europe for her beauty, Juliette Récamier was a model, patron, collector and initiator of a new taste, between neo-classicism and the beginnings of romanticism.
 A brilliant woman of spirit, she received in her salon all the Parisian elite and the greatest thinkers.